ekrengel/introk8s/step_by_step.md

 # Shutting Down

-When you're done, you will want to shut down your `minikube`.
+When you're done, you will want to delete these resources and shut down your `minikube`.

 ```bash
 kubectl delete -f k8s/deployment.yaml